andy-guttridge/song-mates/README.md

 For incoming collaboration requests, the user can decide whether to accept or reject the collaboration request.
 Selecting reject opens a modal dialog to ask the user to confirm the rejection.

+For outgoing collaboration requests, the user can cancel the request.

 ### Messages page with inbox and outbox
 <p align="center">
     <img src="readme_media/messages1.png" width="200">